Budleigh Film Society Data Privacy PolicY

 Who else has access to the information you provide us?

-We will never sell your personal data nor will we share it with any third parties, except where required to do so by law.
+We will never sell your personal data nor will we share it with any third parties, except where we are required to do so by law.

 How long do we keep your information?